 This was the end of our two weeks trip to Phuket and Krabi in January.

-On our next trip to Thailand in June we took the plane directly to Bangkok and started with some exploration of the markets around Bankgkok.
+On our next trip to Thailand in June, we took the plane directly to Bangkok and started with some exploration of the markets around Bangkok.
 Probably the most famous one is the floating market in Damnoen Saduak.
 Go very early or you will be overrun by thousands of tourists.

-On the Amphawa Floating Market you will find much less tourists and more arts and craft stores and better restaurants compared to Damnoen Saduak.
+On the Amphawa Floating Market, you will find much fewer tourists and more arts and craft stores and better restaurants compared to Damnoen Saduak.
 The Amphawa market is definitely worth a visit.

 Another very interesting market is the Mae Klong Railway Market.
 All the goods are offered directly next to the railway track.
 A few times a day a train passes through this market which is fun to watch and should not be missed.

-After a quick visit of Pattaya we drove with our rental car to the Kanchanaburi province, west of Bangkok, where we had planned to spend the second week of our trip.
+After a quick visit to Pattaya, we drove with our rental car to the Kanchanaburi province, west of Bangkok, where we had planned to spend the second week of our trip.

-Most tourists travel to Kanchanburi to see the famous River Kwai Bridge.
+Most tourists travel to Kanchanaburi to see the famous River Kwai Bridge.

 The bridge itself is not very spectacular, but most people visit this place for its role in history and of course due to the famous film about the building of this bridge.

-I prefered other bridges in the Kanchanaburi province.
+I preferred other bridges in the Kanchanaburi province.
 For example the wooden Tham Kra Sae Bridge of the Death Railway near Sai Yok.

 One of the most beautiful bridges in Kanchanburi is the Mon Bridge in Sangkhla Buri near the Three Pagoda Pass close to the border Myanmar.

-But my main reason for travelling to Kanchanaburi was neither the historic relevance of this area nor the interesting architecture of some of the bridges.
-Kanchanburi is the home of some of the most spectacular waterfalls in Asia.
+But my main reason for traveling to Kanchanaburi was neither the historic relevance of this area nor the interesting architecture of some of the bridges.
+Kanchanaburi is the home of some of the most spectacular waterfalls in Asia.

 Best known is the Erawan National Park with its many waterfalls.
 It takes about half a day to explore all of them.